hzh1-cl/hzh1-cl.github.io/_pages/publications.md

 -----
 * **He Zhou**, Daniel Dakota, Sandra Kübler.
 Cross-Lingual Dependency Parsing for a Language with a Unique Script.
 In: Natural Language Processing _with a special issue for_ NLP for Low-Resource Languages, vol. 31(2), 2025. pp. 277-305.

+* Feier Gao, Chun-Hau Ngai, **He Zhou**.
+(2026) The Falling Tone that Rolls Down the Hill and Gets Slumped: Vertical Mapping of Lexical Tones with Motion and Valence.
+In: _Cognitive Science_, 50(8).
+[Read Paper Here](https://doi.org/10.1111/cogs.70253).

 * **He Zhou**, Zuoyu Tian, Trey Jagiella.
 Tone 4 Sandhi in Heze Chinese.
 In: IULC Working Papers, vol.24, no.1, 2024.

 * Hongzheng Li, **He Zhou**, Yaohong Jin.
 A Method for Identifying _v+n_ Compound Nouns in Patent Machine Translation.
 In: _Applied Mechanics and Materials_ Vols.
 513-517. [paper](https://www.scientific.net/AMM.513-517.4617)